ArdaKaraderi/gcp-log-parser/README.md

 ## JSON Log Parser
-This project aims to parse the big json log files exported from GCloud in order to find the required logs.
+This project aims to parse big json log files exported from GCloud in order to find the required logs.

 ## Compiling